PintoGideon/Algorithms/NumberOfWaysToMakeChange/NumberOfWays.md

 We initialize the array all at zero except the first index which is set at 1.

-Why is that?
-This is going to serve as a base case.
-From an intuitive point of view, there is only one way to make change for \$0 and that is not to make any change.

 There is one way of making change for \$0 and this is going to serve as a base case.